evan-mason/drafter/README.md

 - change login url and controller routes
 - have more than one draft
 - have more than one team per user
+- remove admin team and user as it's a stupid implementation for it to make the seeder work